-Dr Prince Hamid Armah is one of the freshmen legislators in Ghana’s eighth parliament, representing Kwesimintsim constituency in the Western Region of Ghana.
-He holds a PhD degree in Mathematics Education from the University of Aberdeen UK with specialization in Curriculum, Pedagogy and Education Policy, an M.Ed in Mathematics from the University of Education Winneba in Ghana and a B.Ed (Hons) in Mathematics from the same university.
+Dr Prince Hamid Armah is a member of Ghana’s Eighth Parliament representing Kwesimintsim constituency in the Western Region.
+He holds a PhD degree in Mathematics Education from the University of Aberdeen, UK with specialization in Curriculum, Pedagogy and Education Policy, an M.Ed in Mathematics from the University of Education, Winneba in Ghana and a B.Ed (Hons) in Mathematics from the same university.
 He also trained at the Doctoral Training Centres (DTCs) of the Universities of Nottingham, Edinburgh and Manchester with funding from the Economic and Social Research Council of the United Kingdom, where he specialized in applying quantitative methods to the examination of issues in curriculum standard setting and maintenance, and the design and awarding of national curriculum tests.
 His scholarship centres around intersection of education policy and practice, focusing on inequities in students’ educational outcomes and the policies and practices that shape those outcomes.

 Dr Armah has nearly two decades of experience in teaching, research, consulting and policy engagement in the education sector in both Ghana and the United Kingdom contexts.
 He is a passionate advocate for reforms in the sector and a noted expert in management and professional development, curriculum and assessment development, teacher training, inclusive education and the application of policy to improve and align educational outcomes for children from diverse backgrounds.
-He is a widely published author with over seventy-five publications including policy documents, reports, speeches and peer and non-peer reviewed papers to his credit which are regularly cited in the local and international media.
-He comes into the house with diverse experiences in project management, communications, public finance management, monitoring and evaluation and successful record in entrepreneurship.
+He comes into the house with diverse experiences in project management, communications, public finance management, monitoring and evaluation successful record in entrepreneurship.